ariel-muhizi/ariel-muhizi/README.md

 **Hi there, I'm Ariel! 👋**

 - 🌍 Based in Kigali, Rwanda
-- 💻 Pulse Support Officer @ Bboxx | Passionate about Data Science and Python Scripting
+- 💻 Software Engineer Support @ Bboxx | Passionate about Data Science and Python Scripting

 **🚀 What I do:**

+- Develop Python-based automation solutions to streamline workflows
-- Solve technical challenges for global teams
+- Collaborate with global teams to troubleshoot and resolve technical issues
-- Develop tools and scripts for process optimization
+- Create tools for data analysis and process optimization
-- Analyze and visualize data for actionable insights
+- Support and maintain software platforms to ensure smooth operations

 **🎯 What I'm working towards:**